Garageio just started selling production units of its WiFi garage door monitoring and control solution. Here’s a look at what you’re missing.

 Now granted, you may not be able to give 10 people access to your hub, but how many repair men do you think are going to want to install the Garageio app on their phones so that they can get into your house?
 In all likelihood, you’ll end up with just a few legitimate family and friends using the system anyway.

 Is the Garageio something you would consider for your home?
+Do you find this technology interesting to upgrade your manual garage door lock?
 Or, do you have a better solution?
 Let us know in the comments.

 Hi, I’m Jody.
 I graduated with honors with a Masters of Science in Computer Engineering and have over 15 years of experience working as an engineer with electronics products.
 I’m a lifelong learner and tinkerer and enjoy automating things around the house so I can solve bigger problems than getting out of bed to check if the garage door is closed . . . like too little sleep!